 After having a hysterectomy many women worry about what their life will be like, including their sex life.
 Although everyone heals differently, a person may experience some common side effects after surgery that may initially affect sex.
 Given time to heal, many women find their enjoyment of sexual activity remains the same after a hysterectomy, while others say it improves.
-How long should you wait after your hysterectomy to have sex?
+How long should you wait to have sex after your Hysterectomy surgery?
 Please read more below:

 According to the American College of Obstetricians and Gynecologists (ACOG), after a hysterectomy, a woman should refrain from putting anything in the vagina for about 6 weeks.
 This includes a penis, fingers, sex toys, tampons, and douches.